endaoment/endaoment-contracts/docs/EndaomentAdmin.md

 _Parameters:_

 - `role`: The role to require unless the caller is the owner.

-Permitted roles are bot commander (0) and pauser (1).
+## Methods
 ### `setRole(enum IEndaomentAdmin.Role role, address account)` (public)
 Set a new account on a given role and emit a `RoleModified` event if the role holder has changed.
 Only the owner may call this function.